 Sensational stage adaptation of Neil Gaiman’s novel about a man recalling a summer where he battled creatures from outside reality

-‘The Ocean at the End of the Lane’ transfers to the West End in October 2020.
+These are the new, rescheduled, 2021-22 dates for ‘The Ocean at the End of the Lane’, whose original West End transfer was scuppered by the pandemic.
 This review is from its run at the National Theatre in December 2019.
 Tickets for the transfer go on sale March 13 2020.

 Considering how popular fantasy literature and its adaptations currently are, it feels like a bit of an omission that we see so little of it on stage.
 But Joel Horwood’s over-twelves version of Neil Gaiman’s 2013 novel ‘The Ocean at the End of the Lane’ is emphatically The Way To Do It: a heady, dreamlike whirl of story, scary and beautiful in equal parts, that looks phenomenal and makes expert use of the stylised language of theatre to cram in an entire otherworldly epic.

 It begins as an unnamed man runs away from his father’s wake, drawn to an old duckpond near his former family home.
 He is haunted by thoughts of a girl, Lettie (Marli Siu), who he met on his twelfth birthday, in the early-’80s.
 She is gone, but he comes across her elderly grandmother, Old Mrs Hempstock (Josie Walker), who he only dimly recalls.
 Her presence revives suppressed memories, of Lettie and her family being an ageless coven of immortal spellcasters; of his home being invaded by Ursula (Pippa Nixon), a malevolent entity from outside the walls of reality; of the fightback, and its consequences.